The New Moon takes place at 15.05 pm GMT on November 26th at 4 degrees 03′ Sagittarius.

 In a reading the 8 of wands symbolises a message, an inspired idea or vision, or goals and aspirations starting to come quickly to fruition.
 Thoughts are clarified and acted upon.

 “The Eight of Wands represents rapid movement or change, a rush of ideas or energy.
-The wand’s trajectory – downward from the divine realm toward conciosness and from left to right (the future) – signals philosophical, religious, or spiritual growth.
+The wand’s trajectory – downward from the divine realm toward consciousness and from left to right (the future) – signals philosophical, religious, or spiritual growth.
 To achieve it, however, we must take the bounty of ideas coming our way and organise them, making them our own.
 They are not yet fixed (grounded) within us.

 Spiritual Tarot by Echols, Mueller and Thomson ~ page 219-220